novoda/gradle-static-analysis-plugin/README.md

 #### Support for sharable configurations

-We plan to add support for consuming rules (eg: configuration files for Checkstyle or PMD, default exclude filters, etc) via a separate artifact you can share across projects. _More info to come._
+The plugin can consume rules (eg: configuration files for Checkstyle or PMD, default exclude filters, etc) via a separate artifact you can share across projects. _More info to come._